 In contrast to its previous judgment in Intel, the GC's 2022 Intel ruling did not differentiate between price and non-price abusive practices.
-It failed to clarify that the AEC price-cost test might be essential for evaluating price-based abuses but not be applicable to exclusivity rebates.
+It failed to clarify that the AEC price-cost test might be essential for

+71For critical analysis of the judgment see M. Marinova, Back to square one on the Intel Saga (n 69).
+72For a colourful explanation of the inapplicability of the test see David Foster's note: The Almost Exsanguinated Corpse (AEC) and other crimes: the Intel saga returns, Published on January 27, 2022 at <www.linkedin.com/pulse/almost-exsanguinated-corpse-aec-other-crimes-intel-sagadavidfoster/? trackingId=LMJbwuwmWDgzqa%2BwmTlaDQ%3D%3D> evaluating price-based abuses but not be applicable to exclusivity rebates.
 Additionally, the GC did not thoroughly assess the coverage and duration of Intel's rebates, and it refrained from addressing whether the Commission should have employed a price-cost test in this specific case - a test that is innovative, highly intricate, susceptible to implementation errors and, to date, has not received endorsement from any court as being appropriate for identifying an abuse.
-In essence, the GC did not engage with the substance of the case, but instead adhered to the framework established by the CJEU and scrutinized the correctness of the price-cost test conducted by the Commission.
+In essence, the GC did not engage with the substance of the case, but instead adhered to the framework established by the CJEU and scrutinized the correctness of the pricecost test conducted by the Commission.
 This is how courts procedural mistake shift the focus from clarifying the assessment of rebates on substance to evaluation of the correctness of a price-cost test that is not even part of the legal assessment.
 Moreover, for non-price abuses the price cost test is not applicable and non-appropriate fidelity rebates granted by a dominant company can lead to anti-competitive exclusion even if the dominant company's price is above an appropriate measure of costs.
-Thus, what matters is an exclusion of a competitor that is at least as efficient as the dominant one, regardless of whether a pricecost test is met or not.
-Arguably, the case law has long recognised that some forms of conduct can be exclusionary without involving below-cost pricing.
-Thus, if the concept of the AEC test is that only an exclusion of an as efficient competitor is capable of harming consumers, it still can be an effects-based approach even if the assessment is carried out without a formal price-cost test.
-74 As a result, the Intel judgment only clarifies that if the Commission applies the test and the defendant contests it, then an evaluation of its correctness becomes necessary.
+Thus, what matters is an exclusion of a competitor that is at least as efficient as the dominant one, regardless of whether a price-cost test is met or not.
+Arguably, the case law has long recognized that some forms of conduct can be exclusionary without involving below-cost pricing.73 Thus, if the concept of the AEC test is that only an exclusion of an as efficient competitor is capable of harming consumers, it still can be an effects-based approach even if the assessment is carried out without a formal price-cost test.74 As a result, the Intel judgment only clarifies that if the Commission applies the test and the defendant contests it, then an evaluation of its correctness becomes necessary.
 However, it leaves unanswered whether, if the Commission decides not to conduct the test and the defendant submits evidence based on the test, the Commission would be obligated to perform the test or simply to substantiate why the test is not applicable, as seen in the Google Shopping case.
 Having in mind that defendants in dominance cases routinely raise such defense, the clear message of the Court is that all the arguments put forward by the defendant must be assessed, which means that even if the analysis leads to the same conclusion, its findings have to be based on the assessment of all the circumstances.